What is Bioinformatics?

 These are all currently active research fields in bioinformatics.

-What does the Division of Bioinformatics do?
+What does the Centre for Bioinformatics and Computational Biology do?

 Bioinformatics research groups at Stellenbosch University are distributed between the Stellenbosch and the Tygerberg campusses.